Locomotive Services Limited

 Locomotive Services Limited is a train operating company in Great Britain.
-The company operates rail tours using heritage steam, diesel and electric locomotives with support from associated companies and trusts.
+The company operates rail tours using heritage steam, diesel and electric locomotives, with support from associated companies and trusts.

 History

-In August 2017, Locomotive Services Limited (LSL) was granted an operating licence by the Office of Rail & Road allowing it to operate mainline trains in the United Kingdom.
+In August 2017, Locomotive Services Limited (LSL) was granted an operating licence by the Office of Rail & Road allowing it to operate main line trains in the Great Britain.
 Based at Crewe Diesel TMD, it is owned by Jeremy Hosking.
 It operated its first tour from to Kingussie in March 2018.